-Held each year in July and August, the Tirol Regional Theater Festival Telfs is a major contribution to the vibrant social and cultural life of Tirol.
-In 2019, the festival stage will move outdoors.
+Shakespeare, Kafka & the Brothers Grimm: Held each summer, the Regional Theater Festival Telfs is a major contribution to the vibrant social and cultural life of Tirol.
+This year, the festival stage will move outdoors.

 Established in 1981, the Telfs Theater Festival is an annual event that brings together artists, theater-makers and audiences from Tirol and around the world.
 The critically acclaimed festival provides a platform to showcase the best of Tirolean theater by presenting contemporary drama by local theater artists alongside work by exciting, emerging theater-makers.